markuslippo/Scalable-Course-Project-II/README.md

-# Designing and Building Scalable Web Applications / Course Project II Template
+# Designing and Building Scalable Web Applications / Course Project II

-Provides an endpoint for a large language model (a small model with poor quality responses included), an API endpoint starter for the QA platform, and an UI starter for the QA platform.

-Starting the application up for the first time may take a while, as it also downloads the (small) large language model (approx. 250 megabytes) and packages it into an image.
+This project is a course QnA platform.
+Unregistered users can post questions, create answers to questions and upvote questions and answers.
+A simple llm-api is used to generate 3 sample answers to each newly created question.